-The major American innovation in this area was the gradual transformation of the traditional hevrot nashim, informal women’s groups devoted to the fulfillment of the obligation of tzedaka, into self-governing voluntary philanthropic women’s organizations.
-This change at once reflected and expressed the collective ascent of German Jewish immigrant families from the ranks of petty entrepreneurs into mainstream middle-class and their acculturation to the dominant middle-class life-styles that had accelerated since mid-century.
+The major American innovation in this area was the gradual transformation of the traditional hevrot nashim, informal women’s groups devoted to the fulfillment of the obligation of zedakah, into self-governing voluntary philanthropic women’s organizations.
+This change at once reflected and expressed the collective ascent of German Jewish immigrant families from the ranks of petty entrepreneurs into the mainstream middle class and their acculturation to the dominant middle-class lifestyles that had accelerated since mid-century.

 Jewish women’s benevolent societies continued to perform the traditional functions of the hevrot nashim but in significantly modified ways.
 These associations were based on voluntary membership rather than obligation, and their operation was based on written by-laws and established democratic procedures rather than informal interactions.
 In another important innovation, society members controlled their own financial means, which were generated by dues-paying subscribers and by another American novelty, fund-raising events such as “dime parties,” theatricals, or “strawberry socials.”
 Ladies’ benevolent societies contributed such income to the needs of their congregations.

-Characteristic of this transformation of Jewish women’s traditional mitzvah of tzedaka into independent and self-governing voluntary associations with multiple purposes was that it was a quiet revolution, a major change in the sociocultural order accomplished without its breakdown.
-The female agents of this transformation did not explicitly challenge the separate-spheres model, but, as did their American Protestant sisters, they redrew the boundaries and thus altered the landscape of the female domestic realm by moving it into the public sphere of their ethnoreligious communities.
+Characteristic of this transformation of Jewish women’s traditional A biblical or rabbinic commandment; also, a good deed.mitzvah of zedakah into independent and self-governing voluntary associations with multiple purposes was that it was a quiet revolution, a major change in the sociocultural order accomplished without its breakdown.
+The female agents of this transformation did not explicitly challenge the separate-spheres model, but as did their American Protestant sisters, they redrew the boundaries and thus altered the landscape of the female domestic realm by moving it into the public sphere of their ethnoreligious communities.

-Among the implemented changes with the greatest impact on the entrance by women into Reform Judaism’s public religious sphere were the desegregation of the sexes in the synagogues by the introduction of family pews, the admission of women into the minyan (the ten adults necessary for public prayers to take place), and Jewish education for girls, all of which significantly increased women’s participation in religious services.
+Among the implemented changes with the greatest impact on the entrance by women into Reform Judaism’s public religious sphere were the desegregation of the sexes in the synagogues by the introduction of family pews, the admission of women into the The quorum, traditionally of ten adult males over the age of thirteen, required for public synagogue service and several other religious ceremonies.minyan (the ten adults necessary for public prayers to take place), and Jewish education for girls, all of which significantly increased women’s participation in religious services.

 These and other innovations of Reform Judaism conceptualized in the late 1840s to early 1850s by German-born and -trained rabbis should be interpreted as simultaneously Germanizing and Americanizing.
 The latter, in this case the influence of contemporary developments in middle-class American Protestant churches, was reflected in the steady increase in women’s attendance at religious services, so that their numbers first equaled and then exceeded those of men.
 Another effect of the influence of American-Protestant practices on Jewish “public religion” was, supported by Reform rabbis, a takeover by second-generation women of the religious education of children in the Sunday schools.
 In turn, Jewish women’s presence and active participation in the public religious sphere had transformed—Americanized—the latter.

-These reciprocal transformations, too, were taking place not through the rejection by Jewish women of the female sphere as defined by the dominant model of gender roles but by a quiet alteration of accepted understandings as they extended into the synagogue women’s domestic responsibility for the preservation of Jewishness in the home and the family.
+These reciprocal transformations, too, were taking place not through the rejection by Jewish women of the female sphere as defined by the dominant model of gender roles, but by a quiet alteration of accepted understandings as they extended women’s domestic responsibility for the preservation of Jewishness in the home and the family into the synagogue.
 That it was, precisely, the Americanization of the synagogue that, by making women active participants in its religious activities, contributed to the preservation of Jewish tradition in America is a good illustration of the accommodation of change and continuity in the process of ethnicization.

-A greater surplus of free time gained by American middle-class women in the 1870s to 1890s as the result of general increase in the economic affluence and the mechanization of many household tasks and the proliferation of commercial entertainment, such as vaudeville theaters, dance halls, amusement parks, and the first moving pictures, changed the life-styles of entire families and their individual members.
-A distinct and important American innovation in the life-styles of second-generation German Jewish families, which was both the result and a cause of increased economic affluence and substantially increased women’s free time, was a significant decrease in the number of children they bore on the average (two to three) compared to middle-class Protestant American women.
+A greater surplus of free time American middle-class women in the 1870s to 1890s gained, as the result of general increase in economic affluence, the mechanization of many household tasks, and the proliferation of commercial entertainment, such as vaudeville theaters, dance halls, amusement parks, and the first moving pictures, changed the lifestyles of entire families and their individual members.
+A distinct and important American innovation in the lifestyles of second-generation German Jewish families, which was both the result and a cause of increased economic affluence and substantially increased women’s free time, was a significant decrease in the number of children they bore on the average (two to three) compared to middle-class Protestant American women.